individual55/MakuTweaker/README.md

 for learning, research, and informational purposes, and should not be reproduced, distributed, or used for commercial gain.

+**This version of the source code removes web links to the authors' accounts.
+(They are simply not needed.)**

 ## 🧰 Description

 > Wanted the source code?
 You got it.